weathernav/weathernav/README.md

 ```

 # Development Notes
-## API Key
+## API Keys
-The API key found in `.env` is only valid for https://weathernav.github.io/.
+The Google Maps API key `REACT_APP_GMAPS_KEY` found in `.env` is only valid for https://weathernav.github.io/.
 To run locally, you will need to [generate your own API key](https://developers.google.com/maps/documentation/javascript/get-api-key).

+You will also need to add `REACT_APP_WEATHER_FORECAST_KEY` for Weatherbit.io access.
+You can [create one here](https://www.weatherbit.io/account/create).

+## Tests
+There are some Cypress tests that can be run by a `npm run cypress`/`yarn cypress` command.

 ## Prettier.js precommit hook
 To enable Prettier.js precommit hook, run this command: